- Fisheries Home

 Anglers fishing with natural bait (or natural/artificial combination bait) may only use non-offset circle hooks in billfish tournaments.
 Anglers may only use J-hooks in billfish tournaments if they are fishing with artificial lures.

 All billfish tournaments are selected for catch reporting, including "catch & release" tournaments.
-See Tournament Catch Reports for reporting instructions.
+See Catch Reporting for instructions.